About the Hosting Capacity Platform

 Peak and Minimum Load Duration Curves

-These network curves shows a representative load profile of the forecasted hourly peak (maximum) loads for 2018, and a representative load profile on light loads (minimum load) for the networks (based on 2017 data).
+These network curves show a representative load profile of the forecasted hourly peak (maximum) loads and light (minimum) loads for the networks.
 The maximum (peak) load hourly profile curve and minimum (light) load hourly profile curve are plotted on a single graph along with the capacity (in MW) of the substation supplying that network.
 The substation capacity may also be supplying additional load for another network and/or radial load area.

 Forecasted 8,760 Load Data